entbappy/ImageSeeker-Package/README.md

 If you hit that button then you will get your prediction UI like that.
 Now you can upload images & start predicting😎

 ![Example](https://raw.githubusercontent.com/entbappy/Branching-tutorial/master/New%20folder%20(2)/10.png)

+### See the class label in your terminal

+Found 200 images belonging to 2 classes.

+Found 110 images belonging to 2 classes.

+{'cat': 0, 'dog': 1}

 # Congratulations !! 😀✌ You are done 😊